 “We are like a little army coming round the corner and if you’re a piece of litter lingering in the mangroves, you’re gonna get caught and it’s game over!”

-Planet Patrol has catalysed a national movement to eliminate single use materials from our planet, and our Community Guardians are integral to this movement.
+Planet Patrol has catalysed a national movement to eliminate pollution, and our Community Guardians are integral to this movement.
 Community Guardians are individuals who are committed to our goal and are prepared to go the extra mile to not only protect their community, but our planet as a whole.
 From organising and leading litter picks to raising awareness of Planet Patrol and the mission in your local area, you can commit to local action for global reward.
 To find out what a month in the life of a Community Guardian looks like, read on and see if you have what it takes!

 We’d like to introduce you to Tom, one of our Community Guardians, who attended his first clean up in his late thirties, where, he said, “the pennies were dropping by the second!”.
 We followed Tom over the course of a month, so that we could share his experiences to provide insight into this exciting role.
 Tom was planning a litter pick for the last weekend in August, which he says is one way he pays his ‘nature tax,’ and here’s how easy it was…